 Contact magz.hall(at)canterbury.ac.uk https://twitter.com/#!/Radio_Mind

-Her ambisonic soundtrack of Hong Kong Airport for Foster and Partners at the British Museum was described as “extraordinary and rich” in Richard J. Williams book The Anxious City.
-Radio Mind installation was an “intriguing and beautiful work” commissioned for Lightworks Festival.
-Magz transmitting book Spiritual Radio “pages of the book are held shut by copper nails, connected to form a transmitter circuit through which words flow “in an eternal loop….the text awaits the listener who is tuned to the right frequency” (The Guardian) was exhibited at the Unbinding the Book exhibition, Whitechapel Gallery and was a finalist for The Engine Room’s International Sound Art Competition and Exhibition (2015).
-Tree Radio, a broadcasting tree made during an Arts for the Environment Residency at the Yorkshire Sculpture Park, was also a sonic art finalist for the BASCA British Composer Award 2016.
-Selected for Alt Barbican, her Voicing Gender radio hats were exhibited at the Mutek Festival Montreal and the Barbican 2017.
-She was part in the Aerial Sparks project exhibiting across the Island of Innis Orr for Galway City of Culture 2020.
+My ambisonic soundtrack of Hong Kong Airport for Foster and Partners at the British Museum and Sainsbury Center was described as “extraordinary and rich” in Richard J. Williams book The Anxious City (2004).
+Radio Mind “intriguing and beautiful work” commissioned for Lightworks Festival.
+My transmitting book Spiritual Radio “pages of the book are held shut by copper nails, connected to form a transmitter circuit through which words flow “in an eternal loop….the text awaits the listener who is tuned to the right frequency” (The Guardian) was exhibited at the Unbinding the Book exhibition, Whitechapel Gallery and was a finalist for The Engine Room’s International Sound Art Competition and Exhibition (2015).
+‘Tree Radio’, a broadcasting tree made during an Arts for the Environment Residency at the Yorkshire Sculpture Park, was also a sonic art finalist for the BASCA British Composer Award 2016.
+I was selected for Jerwood Open Forest and made ‘Dream Space‘ and ‘Forest Call Signs‘.
+For Alt Barbican, and was commissioned to make ‘Voicing Gender‘ where my radio hats were exhibited at the Mutek Festival Montreal and the Barbican 2017.
+I was commissioned to make ‘Transmission Spores’ about Ash Die Back for the Ash Archive and its touring exhibition 2018.